-I got up this morning and headed over to Paa-Ko Ridge Golf Club in Sandia Park, NM, which is about 20 minutes from Albuquerque.
+I got up this morning and headed over to Paa-Ko Ridge Golf Club, which is about 20 minutes from Albuquerque.
 It’s up in the Sandia Mountain area, which turns out to be a great setting for golf.

 New Mexico was special on this trip because I purposely planned two days and two rounds at two different courses.
 In my research, Paa-Ko Ridge and Black Mesa (which I played yesterday) were generally numbers 1 and 2 in the rankings.
 They both looked like different style courses and I couldn’t decide between the two when planning, so I just chose to do both.
 Boy am I glad I did!

 Paa-Ko Ridge Golf Club • Sandia Park, NM • 5/6/12

 Paa-Ko Ridge is an entirely different course than Black Mesa.
 I really liked the ruggedness of Black Mesa (which turns out is more about their struggles in the economy than an intentional rough-around-the-edges “look” according to the starter at Paa-Ko).
 I absolutely LOVED Paa-Ko Ridge.

 If you’ve been reading my blog, you’ll know that I have a special affinity for mountain style courses.
 This fits that bill with a lot of elevation changes, spectacular views and that calming smell of desert pines framing every hole.
 The course winds throughout the property with a great variety of holes and plenty of challenges.
 Most tee boxes are elevated.
 Most greens are elevated.
 So most every hole plays down then back up.